Nathan BALL

 device further includes a guide mechanism for guiding the

-circumference of, and off of the rotating drum.
-When the powered
+the circumference of, and off of the rotating drum.
+When the

-rotational motor turns the rotating drum, the rotating drum
+powered rotational motor turns the rotating drum, the rotating

-thereby continuously pulls the resilient elongate element through
+drum thereby continuously pulls the resilient elongate element

-a portable hand-held device, and in particular, can be configured
+as a portable hand-held device, and in particular, can be

-as a portable rope ascender.
-Further aspects of the invention will
+configured as a portable rope ascender.
+Further aspects of the

 BRIEF DESCRIPTION OF THE DRAWINGS